-Cellectar’s CLR 131 Receives FDA Orphan Drug Designation for Treatment of Ewing’s Sarcoma
+Cellectar’s CLR 131 Receives FDA Orphan Drug Designation for the Treatment of Pediatric Osteosarcoma

-The FDA grants orphan drug designation to therapies targeted at conditions that affect fewer than 200,000 people in the United States.
-The designation provides seven-year market exclusivity, increased engagement and assistance from the FDA, tax credits for certain research, research grants and a waiver of the New Drug Application user fee.
-In 2018 the FDA also granted CLR 131 orphan drug and rare pediatric disease designations for the treatment of neuroblastoma and rhabdomyosarcoma.
+The FDA grants ODD to therapies targeting conditions that affect fewer than 200,000 people in the U.S. The designation provides seven-year market exclusivity, increased engagement and assistance from the FDA, tax credits for certain research, research grants and a waiver of the New Drug Application user fee.
+In 2018 the FDA also granted CLR 131 orphan drug and rare pediatric disease designations for the treatments of neuroblastoma, rhabdomyosarcoma and Ewing’s sarcoma.

-Cellectar is currently initiating a Phase 1 clinical study evaluating CLR 131 for the potential treatment of pediatric patients with Ewing’s sarcoma, rhabdomyosarcoma, osteosarcoma, neuroblastoma, high grade glioma and lymphomas.
-Cellectar has received clearance from the FDA to proceed with an accelerated Phase 1 trial, designed to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of CLR 131 in pediatric patients with these cancer types.
+Cellectar plans to initiate a Phase 1 clinical study evaluating CLR 131 for the treatment of pediatric patients with osteosarcoma, Ewing’s sarcoma, rhabdomyosarcoma, neuroblastoma, high-grade glioma and lymphomas.
+The trial is designed to evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of CLR 131 in pediatric patients with these cancer types.
 Further details about the trial can be found at clinicaltrials.gov using the identifier number NCT03478462.

 About CLR 131

 CLR 131 is Cellectar’s investigational radioiodinated PDC therapy that exploits the tumor-targeting properties of the company's proprietary phospholipid ether (PLE) and PLE analogs to selectively deliver radiation to malignant tumor cells, thus minimizing radiation exposure to normal tissues.
-CLR 131, is in a Phase 2 clinical study in relapsed or refractory (R/R) MM and a range of B-cell malignancies and a Phase 1 clinical study in patients with (R/R) MM exploring fractionated dosing.
+CLR 131 is in a Phase 2 clinical study in R/R MM and a range of B-cell malignancies and a Phase 1b clinical study in patients with R/R MM exploring fractionated dosing.
+The objective of the multicenter, open-label, Phase 1b dose-escalation study is the characterization of safety and tolerability of CLR 131 in patients with R/R MM.
+Patients in Cohorts 1-4 received single doses of CLR 131 ranging from 12.5 mCi/m2 to 31.25 mCi/m2 as well as a fractionated dose of 15.625 mCi/m2 given twice over seven days in Cohort 5.
+All study doses and regimens have been deemed safe and well tolerated by an independent Data Monitoring Committee.
 The company is currently initiating a Phase 1 study with CLR 131 in pediatric solid tumors and lymphoma, and is planning a second Phase 1 study in combination with external beam radiation for head and neck cancer.

 About Cellectar Biosciences, Inc.